 When considering which Device IDs can be used for which Vortex device, decide how many devices have the ability to transmit on the W, X, Y, and Z busses, and how many have the ability to transmit on the P Bus.
-The EF2210, for example can only transmit on the W, X, Y, and Z busses while the EF2211 can transmit on the W, X, Y, and Z busses as well as the P bus.
+The EF2280, for example can only transmit on the W, X, Y, and Z busses while the EF2241 can transmit on the W, X, Y, and Z busses as well as the P bus.
 Up to 8 devices can transmit on the W, X, Y, and Z busses.
 Similarly, up to 8 devices can transmit on the P bus.
-Note that the EF2211 counts as one of both types.
-All devices that can transmit on the same bus output(s) must have unique device IDs.
+Note that the EF2241 counts as one of both types.
+All devices that can transmit on W, X, Y, and Z must have unique device IDs.
+Vortex devices of the same type must have unique device IDs.
 If the device IDs of linked Vortex devices are the same, the front panel LCD screen will display "EFBus Error: Dev.
 ID Conflict".